-- 16.1.
-Provision 3.4 of Chapter A2 provides the circumstances in which Members would be likely to have the need-to-know information. - 16.2.
-Other considerations which must be taken into account in reaching a decision on whether to provide the information to the Member making the request include: - 16.2.1.
-Where the Council has been given information by a Government Department on terms which preclude disclosure to individual Members or information the disclosure of which to the public is prohibited by or under any enactment or by the order of a court; - 16.2.2.
+- 16.4.2.
 Where the information or document sought is about an individual or contains personal data and the proposed disclosure would not accord with the principles relating to lawful processing of personal date in Article 5.
-UK GDPR; - 16.2.3.
-Where the information concerns a matter in which the Member has a Disclosable Pecuniary or other Interest; - 16.2.4.
-Where disclosure is sought for a purpose other than a material purpose connected with the Council's exercise of its functions; - 16.2.5.
-Where disclosure could give rise to a breach of a duty of confidence owed by the Council to a third party; or - 16.2.6.
-Where disclosure could prejudice any tender being carried out by the Council or negotiations between the Council and another party on the terms of a proposed contract. - 16.3.
+UK GDPR; - 16.4.3.
+Where the information concerns a matter in which the Member has a Disclosable Pecuniary or other Interest; - 16.4.4.
+Where disclosure is sought for a purpose other than a material purpose connected with the Council's exercise of its functions; - 16.4.5.
+Where disclosure could give rise to a breach of a duty of confidence owed by the Council to a third party; or - 16.4.6.
+Where disclosure could prejudice any tender being carried out by the Council or negotiations between the Council and another party on the terms of a proposed contract. - 16.5.
 Consideration should be given to other methods of safeguarding information before elected Members are refused access to information and documents.
-These other methods include: - - 16.3.1.
-Redacting personal and/or commercial data from any document; - 16.3.2.
-Allowing Members to inspect documents at the Council's offices, with or without the ability to make notes, but without taking copies; and - 16.3.3.
+These other methods include: - - 16.5.1.
+Redacting personal and/or commercial data from any document; - 16.5.2.
+Allowing Members to inspect documents at the Council's offices, with or without the ability to make notes, but without taking copies; and - 16.5.3.
 Requiring personal undertakings from Members as to confidentiality before providing information or documents on an individual basis.